PranavBawgikar/js-notes/javascript/advanced-functions.md

 }
 arrowFunction()
 ```
-If we only have a single LOC in an arrow function we can write it like
+If we only have a single LOC when writing an arrow function, it can be written as
 ```js
 const oneLine = () => 2 + 3 // Skipping the curly braces and return statement